necolas/idiomatic-css/README.md

 3. One declaration per line in a declaration block.
 4. One level of indentation for each declaration.
 5. A single space after the colon of a declaration.
+6. Where properties or functions can have multiple comma-separated values, include a space after each comma.
-6. Always include a semi-colon at the end of the last declaration in a declaration block.
+7. Always include a semi-colon at the end of the last declaration in a declaration block.
-7. Place the closing brace of a ruleset in the same column as the first character of the ruleset.
+8. Place the closing brace of a ruleset in the same column as the first character of the ruleset.
-8. Separate each ruleset by a blank line.
+9. Separate each ruleset by a blank line.

 ```css
 .selector-1,